ncatlab/nlab-content/pages/7/1/5/0/20517/content.md

 Moreover, this bilinear form is _symmetric_ up to a total derivative.
 For the first summand this is manifest from its incarnation in (eq:CartanCalculusPerrySchwarzLagrangian), since the Hodge pairing is symmetric, and for the second term this follows by "local integration by parts".

-As a consequence, the [[Euler-Lagrange equations]] of the Perry-Schwarz Lagrangian density (eq:LagrangianUsingIsometry) may be computed as
+As a consequence, the [[Euler-Lagrange equations]] of the Perry-Schwarz Lagrangian density (eq:LagrangianUsingIsometry) may be computed from twice the variation of just the second factor

 $$
   \begin{aligned}